syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.MVC/getting-started.md

 ![ASP.NET MVC Chat UI Control](images/chat-ui-component.png)

-## Configure messages
+## Configure messages and user

-You can use the `Messages` property to add messages and the `User` property to map each message to the respective user.
+You can use the `Messages` property to add messages and the `User` property to configure the current user for the chat.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}